Eddie Rosario Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Phillies pitching staff ranks sixth in MLB.
+- The Phillies pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Phillies' 4.31 team ERA ranks 17th among all MLB pitching staffs.
+- The Phillies have the 17th-ranked team ERA among all league pitching staffs (4.31).

-- Phillies pitchers combine to give up 77 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The Phillies allow the ninth-fewest home runs in baseball (77 total, 1.1 per game).

-- The right-hander last pitched on Thursday against the Arizona Diamondbacks, when he went 6 2/3 innings, allowing four earned runs while giving up six hits.
+- The righty last appeared on Thursday against the Arizona Diamondbacks, when he threw 6 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.